Dr. Popovich

 Gallbladder Surgery

-General & Vascular Surgeon located in Jersey City, NJ
+Leading Gallbladder Surgery & Treatment in Jersey City, NJ

 If you have gallstones and need to have your gallbladder removed, Joseph F. Popovich, MD, FACS, in Jersey City, New Jersey, can help.
 He’s one of the top surgeons in New Jersey and can remove your gallbladder laparoscopically or robotically to minimize your risk and reduce your recovery time.
 Call today or schedule a consultation using the online booking button.